Materialize Calculations in Your Extracts

 In Tableau Desktop, select the extract data source from the Data menu.

 Select Extract > Compute Calculations Now.

-If you need to retroactively materialize calculations in extracts that are already published to Tableau Online or Tableau Server, you have the following options:
+If you need to retroactively materialize calculations in extracts that are already published to Tableau Cloud or Tableau Server, you have the following options:

 You can download the extract, open the extract in Tableau Desktop, use the Compute Calculations Now option (as described above), and then republish the extract.

 As a site administrator or data source owner, you can use tabcmd to refresh the published extract with the